mthstv/quasar-bex-popup-modal-example/README.md

-# Modal Example Chrome Extension
+# Popup with Modal Quasar Chrome Extension Example

-This is just an example Modal Chrome extension.

 To run the project in the local environment: